 Why Do We Snore with Sleep Apnea?

 While snoring is a symptom of sleep apnea, it does not necessarily mean you have that sleep disorder.
 Snoring is caused by airflow over the relaxed tissues in your throat.
 However, when your throat muscles relax so much that they close up periodically during the night, then you may have sleep apnea.
+Additionally, the louder a person snores, chances of having sleep apnea are greater.

 Physical Exercises for Snoring and Sleep Apnea

 According to the most recent World Health Organization Report on chronic respiratory diseases, approximately 100 million people worldwide have OSA.
-With so many instances of obstructive sleep apnea, exercises are one way patients can help improve sleep.
+With so many instances of obstructive sleep apnea, exercises are one-way patients can help improve sleep.

 As with weight loss, sleep position training, and other widely used methods to treat OSA, each can profoundly reduce apnea events and in some cases eliminate them.